Near Acharacle, ArdnamurchanGuest Rating

-Shower room with shower, WC and wash basin
+Shower room with shower, WC and wash basin.

-Sorry Bed linen and towels are not available to hire.
 The first £20 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by oil central heating (first £20 INCLUDED with any additional payable at the end of your stay) and wood-burning stove (starter pack INCLUDED).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).